dylan-chong/engr201-assignments/Literature Review Notes.md

                   loss can all cause issues for the program
                     - Could be tricky to time concurrent system
                 - [THOUGHT] Simulate network issues / data corruption
                 - [THOUGHT] Add a focus for language features that commonly cause problems - e.g. inputting objects of different types to check for weak typing issues in JavaScript
-    - How was it done
-    - Who did it
+- 8.
+    - Security Code Review is a process where code is inspected the code for the purpose of detecting possible vulnerabilities during the software development process.
+    - A study of thirty developers manually reviewing code of a small web application showed that it is very unlikely for code reviewers to find all vulnerabilities.
+    - Shows a lot of false vulnerabilities when there are lots of true vulnerabilities
-        - Zhang et al.
+- 9.
-    - What is different / innovative / advantageous
-    - Any limitations / need for further research
+    - Compares multiple static C code analysis tools against some SAMATE Reference Datasets
+    - SCA Tool detected the largest number of vulnerabilities out of the tested tools - 66.5% - not a large enough percentage to rely on the tool as a sole form of security testing
+    - Tested tools:
+        - individually, only detect a limited range of vulnerabilities - work needs to be done to extend these tools to detect a larger range of vulnerabilities
+            - except SCA
+        - According to Diaz and Bermejo [9], static code analysis tools should be used in any organisation's software development because they detect a significant percentage of vulnerabilities.
+        - [THOUGHT] More work is needed identifying what effective tools are in different programming languages

 ## Workshop 1 exercise